Skip to main content

 Aromatase Activity the Role of CYP19A1 Variants

-The conversion of testosterone to estradiol is governed by the enzyme, which is encoded by the CYP19A1 gene.
+The conversion of testosterone to estradiol is governed by the aromatase enzyme, which is encoded by the CYP19A1 gene.
 Just as with the androgen receptor, variations within this gene, specifically single nucleotide polymorphisms (SNPs), can alter the enzyme’s efficiency.
 Some SNPs are associated with increased aromatase activity, while others are linked to decreased activity.
 This genetic predisposition determines how an individual will metabolically process testosterone.

-This is particularly relevant for managing the of TRT.
+This is particularly relevant for managing the side effects of TRT.
 While estrogen is essential, excessively high levels in men can lead to gynecomastia (breast tissue development), water retention, mood swings, and can negatively impact libido.
 To manage this, protocols often include an aromatase inhibitor (AI) like Anastrozole.
 Genetic information about a patient’s CYP19A1 activity can guide the use of this medication with much greater precision.

 How CYP19A1 Variants Guide Anastrozole Dosing